tubearchivist/browser-extension/README.md

 A green checkmark will appear next to the *Save* button if your connection is working.

-## MVP or better *bearly viable product*
-This is a proof of concept with the following functionality:
+## All great things start small
+This extension allows you to do the following:
 - Add your Tube Archivist connection details in the addon popup
-- Add a download button to the pop up for youtube links
+- Add a download button to the popup for YouTube links
+- Add a subscribe button to subscribe to channels and playlists

 ## Test this extension
 Use the correct manifest file for your browser.
 Either rename the browser specific file to `manifest.json` before loading the addon or symlink it to the correct location, e.g. `ln -s manifest-firefox.json manifest.json`.